It’s no secret that not all Disney fans are happy with the company all the time.

-We see it in our social media and comments, many of the recent changes at Disney World and beyond have left Disney fans feeling pretty unhappy.
-But, what exactly is at the core of this frustration?
-We’re taking a look at the recent changes, and how Disney fans are currently reacting.
+We see it reflected in various comments on our social media and posts from others.
+Many of the recent changes at Disney World and beyond have left Disney fans feeling pretty unhappy.
+But what exactly is at the core of this frustration?
+We’re taking a look at recent changes, and how Disney fans are currently reacting.

-Let’s talk about why everyone is so upset with Disney right now.
+Let’s talk about why everyone has been so upset with Disney.

-Instead of a free offering, skipping the line will soon require $15 per day per ticket in Disney World and $20 per day per ticket in Disneyland.
-For many, this is one of the many examples of Disney coming at a higher and higher premium, with fewer complimentary offerings all around.
+Instead of a free offering, skipping the lines now costs anywhere from $15-$35 per day per ticket in Disney World and $20-$30 per day per ticket in Disneyland.
+For some, this is one of the many examples they bring up when noting that they feel like Disney is coming at a higher and higher premium, with fewer complimentary offerings all around.

-Speaking of premium pricing, the Star Wars Hotel pricing was recently released and caused a bit of an uproar.
-It seems this experience will not necessarily be one that the average family can afford.
+Speaking of premium pricing, when the Star Wars Hotel (Star Wars: Galactic Starcruiser) pricing was released, that caused a bit of an uproar.
+It seems this experience may not necessarily be one that the average family can afford.

 Star Wars: Galactic Starcruiser has example pricing beginning at $749 per person per night.
+And that was based on a voyage with 4 guests per cabin (3 adults and 1 child).
 Whew!
-That price does include dining, entertainment, and a visit to Disney’s Hollywood Studios; but with a mandatory two-night stay, you’re looking at several thousand dollars for any more than one person.
+That price does include select dining, entertainment, and a visit to Disney’s Hollywood Studios; but with a mandatory two-night stay, you’re looking at several thousand dollars for a stay with just a few family members or friends.
 Yikes!

 Disappearing Complimentary Offerings

-And while prices rise in some areas, complimentary offerings disappear in others.
-The free Magical Express transportation from and to the airport will be discontinued in 2022 and free MagicBands are already a thing of the past.
+While prices rise in some areas, complimentary offerings disappear in others.
+The free Magical Express transportation from and to the airport was discontinued in early 2022, and free MagicBands are already a thing of the past.

-Lots of Disney fans are taking note of the slow but steady disappearance of free offerings.
-Some have spoken out that the company is focusing more on the money than the guest experience in the modern age.
+Lots of Disney fans are taking note of what appears to be a slow but steady disappearance of several free offerings.
+Some have mentioned that they feel that the company is focusing more on the money than the guest experience in the modern age.

 Fewer Hotel Perks

-This is another case where many Disney fans have noted the change to a model that focuses on those who pay more.
-For some, this feels like Disney is leaving average families in the dust.
+This is another case where many Disney fans have noted that they feel there has been a potential change to a model that focuses on those who pay more.
+Some have noted that they feel like Disney is leaving average families in the dust.

-Folks also aren’t happy about Disney Park Passes.
-The theme park reservation system made sense when capacities were heavily limited for health reasons, but as time goes on more and more Disney fans are seeing them as a nuisance.
+Some folks also aren’t happy about Disney Park Passes.
+The theme park reservation system may have made sense to them when park capacities were heavily limited for health reasons, but as time goes on more and more Disney fans seem to be indicating that they’re seeing Park Passes as a nuisance.

-Not only is it more difficult to be spontaneous on your trip, understanding Disney Park Passes and making the right ones takes a lot of research and planning!
+Not only can Park Passes make it more difficult to be spontaneous on your trip, but understanding Disney Park Passes and making the right ones can take a bit of research and planning!

-Changes at Disney can often bring a negative reaction from fans, and this past year in particular we have seen one after another hit.
+Changes at Disney can often bring a negative reaction from fans, and this past year in particular we have seen some big updates.
 There’s no denying that Disney World is constantly changing, but many of these new changes have led to frustration as people realize they will need to plan their trips entirely differently now.

-We know that changes at Disney can be frustrating, and while we wait to see how each of the changes affects Disney World as a whole, rest assured that we will be here to cover all the latest, and break down all the new changes to help you best plan your trip.
+We know that changes at Disney can be frustrating, and while new updates are being announced all the time, rest assured that we will be here to cover all the latest, and break down all the new changes to help you best plan your trip.
 So stay tuned to AllEars for everything new happening in Disney World!